dalishi/DesaySV-DL/README.md

 ## 1. Install NVIDIA graphics card driver

 Installing NVIDIA graphics driver is usually a headache!
-However you could just skip it!
+However you could just skip it! (not always)

-Actually you don't need to install a NVIDIA graphics driver as CUDA Toolkit comes pre-packaged with GPU drivers.
+Actually you don't need to install a NVIDIA graphics driver as CUDA Toolkit comes with pre-packaged GPU drivers.
 The NVIDIA graphics card driver will be installed together with CUDA as a by-product.
+Then you need to install from the CUDA `.run` file and choose whether or not you want to install driver as well.

-However, it is still recommended to install the latest standalone driver separately as the driver bundled with CUDA is usually out-of-date.
+However, you need to make sure that the CUDA driver does support your GPUs.
+For example, the CUDA driver 375.26 bundled with CUDA 8.0 does not support GEFORCE GTX 1080 Ti.
+It is still recommended to install the latest standalone driver separately as the driver bundled with CUDA is usually out-of-date.

 There are three ways to install NVIDIA proprietary drivers.